Frequently Asked Questions About Academic Progress/Standing

 - What is withdrawal?

-- The first and most important step for College of Letters and Science students following dismissal will be to arrange to see an academic advisor in Undergraduate Education and Advising Dean's Office.
+- The first and most important step for College of Letters and Science students following disqualification will be to arrange to see an academic advisor in Undergraduate Education and Advising Dean's Office.
 The academic advisor will assist in providing options for becoming eligible to continue at UC Davis, satisfaction of deficiencies in summer or at another institution, or completion of the undergraduate degree at another university.
 Students in the College of Letters and Science may arrange for an academic advisor appointment.

-Third and Final Dismissal
+Third and Final Disqualification

-Please note: Dismissal and readmission of students in the College of Letters and Science shall be ultimately at the discretion of the Associate Dean for Undergraduate Education and Advising. - What will happen if I don't meet the minimum progress requirement?
+Please note: Disqualified and readmission of students in the College of Letters and Science shall be ultimately at the discretion of the Associate Dean for Undergraduate Education and Advising. - What will happen if I don't meet the minimum progress requirement?

 - You are required to maintain an average of 12 units per full-time quarter to be in good standing for minimum progress (MP).
-If your degree progress average (DPA) falls below 12 units you will be placed on probation on the basis of inadequate progress.
+If your degree progress average (DPA) falls below 12 units you will be placed on academic notice on the basis of inadequate progress.
 If your DPA remains below 12 units for three consecutive quarters you will be required to meet with an advisor in our office to avoid potential disqualification.

 Frequently Asked Questions About Classes